Skip to main content

 Once you have defined the gap, build your setup in layers.
 Treat each layer as unconfirmed until you have written proof.
 In this framework, Tier 1 is scope-fit, Tier 2 is filing route, and Tier 3 is reference alignment.

 Before you compare options, keep source authority straight.
-In this source set, the official EU materials are VAT documents, not healthcare rules.
-They include the CBR public info notice dated 19 APRIL 2024 (124.87 KB) and the VAT e-Commerce Explanatory Notes dated 30 JULY 2021 with 22 other language versions.
+Official EU materials cover VAT documents, not healthcare rules.
+These include the CBR public info notice dated 19 APRIL 2024 (124.87 KB) and the VAT e-Commerce Explanatory Notes dated 30 JULY 2021 with 22 other language versions.
 Use that as a reminder to validate official domains and keep non-VAT decisions in separately verified documentation.

 The point of the framework is not complexity for its own sake.
 It is to keep you from solving the wrong problem first.